Ferrite core: Ferrites

+History

+Ferrites were invented in 1930 by Yogoro Kato and Takeshi Takei at the Tokyo Institute of Technology.
+TDK began mass production of ferrite cores in 1937 for radio equipment; the development of ferrite materials and their applications was recognized as an IEEE Milestone in 2009.

 Applications

 There are two broad applications for ferrite cores that differ in size and frequency of operation: signal transformers, which are of small size and higher frequencies, and power transformers, which are of large size and lower frequencies.
 Cores can also be classified by shape, such as toroidal, shell, or cylindrical cores.

 The ferrite cores used for power transformers work in the low-frequency range (1 to 200 kHz usually) and are relatively large in size, can be toroidal, shell, or shaped like the letters 'C', 'D', or 'E'.
 They are useful in all kinds of electronic switching devices – especially power supplies from 1 Watt to 1000 Watts maximum, since more robust applications are usually out of range of ferritic single core and require grain-oriented lamination cores.

 The ferrite cores used for signals have a range of applications from 1 kHz to many MHz, perhaps as much as 300 MHz, and have found their main application in electronics, such as in AM radios and RFID tags.